Rakiya A.Muhammad

 Sani Dantumi, an expert in child protection, condemns the widespread use of children as labourers.

-He stresses that safeguarding children’s rights requires a drastic measure, not a cosmetic one.
+He stresses that safeguarding children’s rights requires drastic measures, not cosmetic ones.

 Abdulganiyu Abubakar, an activist for children’s rights, calls on the government of Sokoto State to establish a platform where civil society organisations, the media, and development partners can meet on an equal footing to brainstorm ways to maintain positive programmes for children.

-He recalls there had been moves aimed at improving the living conditions of children, such as the EU US Spotlight Initiative, which sought to end violence against women and children, particularly girls, with interventions ranging from community awareness, engagements, stakeholders mobilisation, justice sector reform,
+He recalls there had been moves aimed at improving the living conditions of children, such as the EU-US Spotlight Initiative, which sought to end violence against women and children, particularly girls, with interventions ranging from community awareness, engagement, stakeholders mobilisation, justice sector reform,

 However, he points out CSOs such as Save the Child Initiative, Centre for People Health, Peace, and Progress, and the Life Helpers Initiatives are working with UNICEF in Sokoto State, in collaboration with the State Ministry of Women and Children Affairs and the Arabic and Islamic Education Commission, to improve children’s conditions.